labarlab-emorep/func_model/README.md

 * third-level: collapse across tasks
 * fourth-level: collapse across participants

 Unfortunately, third- and particularly fourth-level are breaking the FSL GUI needed to generate the design and contrast files.
+The current plan is to utilize AFNI methods if group-level univariate analyses are needed.